TheLondonEye700/TheLondonEye700/README.md

 ## ⚡ About me
 I’m a Bachelor Student at School of Electrical Engineering, [Aalto University](https://www.aalto.fi/en)

-I am on the exciting road to be come a full-time **Front-End Developer**
+I am on the exciting road to become a full-time **Front-End Developer**

 Passionate about new technologies and problem-solving